-Another noteworthy finding was that perceived bureaucracy is more strongly related to salespeople's stereotypes than any of the managerial antecedents considered in this study (see the standardized coefficients in Table 3).
+Another noteworthy finding is that perceived bureaucracy is more strongly related to salespeople's stereotypes than any of the managerial antecedents that were considered in this study (see the standardized coefficients in Table 3).
 Apparently salespeople develop NHS to a significant extent when headquarters strongly formalize and standardize organizational processes.
-That such bureaucratic procedures can be interpreted more than any other factor included in this study as a headquarters-induced annoyance may partially explain our finding.
-Although the concept of bureaucracy, including its components, formalization and standardization, attracted a lot of research interest in the 1980s (e.g., Deshpande 1982), we note that in more recent research there has been less emphasis placed on this concept.
+That such bureaucratic procedures often inhibit the implementation of good ideas from the field may explain salespeople's tendency to develop headquarters stereotypes.
+Although the concept of bureaucracy, including its components, formalization and standardization, has attracted a lot of research interest in the 1980s (e.g., Deshpande 1982), we note that in more recent research there is less emphasis placed on this concept.
 Our analysis shows that bureaucracy should remain an important concept in marketing and sales studies.

-Furthermore, future research should explore potential relationships between NHS and other important attitudinal responses of salespeople.
-For instance, researchers might wish to examine whether and how stereotypes are related to role ambiguity or role conflict (e.g., Hartline and Ferrell 1996).
+Furthermore, future research should explore the relationship between NHS and other potentially important attitudinal responses of salespeople.
+For instance, researchers might wish to examine how stereotypes are related to role ambiguity or role conflict (e.g., Hartline and Ferrell 1996).

-Managerial implications
+6.2 Managerial implications